dronetag/mavsniff/README.md

 $ mavsniff replay -f recording -d udp://localhost:12250 --mavlink-dialect path-to-custom/my-dialect.xml
 ```

+**Mavsniff never ends!
+Even if it finished processing your file it will keep waiting for more input.
+Simply kill it with ctrl+c.**

 ### Inspect with [Wireshark](https://www.wireshark.org/download.html).

 Wireshark doesn't know MAVLink packets by default.
 It needs MAVLink dissector in form of